hervenivon/awesome-discoveries/README.md

 ## Table of content 🗂

+Architecturing an information system and deploying its supporting infrastructure will set its backbone for a while.
+Doing it right is crucial.
 {% page-ref page="docs/architecture-and-infrastructure/README.md" %}

-Algorithms are a fascinating topic, this section will handle my favorite:
+Algorithms are a fascinating topic, this section will handle my favorite.
 {% page-ref page="docs/algorithms/README.md" %}

 {% page-ref page="docs/artificial-intelligence/README.md" %}